 - Where: Assembly of God 303 N. 9th St. Inverness, FL 34452

 Narcotics Anonymous (NA) MeetingsNA meetings are perhaps the most important factor in the aftercare of narcotics dependency because individuals who are dependent on narcotics are more likely to relapse.
 The ongoing support of skilled staff and fellow members helps maintain a healthy and substance-free lifestyle by exchanging enabling choices, patterns and relationships for new ones.
-Regardless of where you completed drug treatment, Inverness offers several NA meetings within a 50-mile radius of Inverness that can help, including:

 - 1st Presbyterian Church Where: Rt.
 44 E. Inverness, FL 34450